-&lt;sup>9 DVP is already scheduled to present its plan to the Public Safety Committee on July 13, 2021.
-The plan shall work towards creating a community safety presence at scale and include identification of neighborhoods and business districts to focus on, with framework and training through the DVP and formal collaboration with the Police Department and other departments/divisions as appropriate such as Cultural Affairs and Parks & Rec and Youth Development.
-Fund balance at the end of each fiscal year shall remain in DVP for spending in the next year.
+8 DVP is already scheduled to present its plan to the Public Safety Committee on July 13, 2021.
+The plan shall work towards creating a community safety presence at scale and include identification of neighborhoods and business districts to focus on, Fund balance at the end of each fiscal year shall remain in DVP for spending in the next year.

-14. Internal Affairs -- Direct City Administration to work with an independent consultant, the Police Commission, and the Police Department to analyze options and timeline for moving most or all of the responsibilities of the Internal Affairs Division to the Community Police Review Agency (CPRA).

-15. Crime Prevention Through Environmental Design (CPTED) -- Direct City Administration to prioritize implementation of recommendations from CPTED analysis, particularly in flatlands neighborhoods, business corridors and beats with high rates of serious and violent crimes, and provide an informational report to Council by December 2021 on these efforts.
+- 14. Internal Affairs -- Direct City Administrator to analyze options and timeline for moving most or all of the responsibilities of the Internal Affairs Division to the Community Police Review Agency (CPRA). - 15.
+Crime Prevention Through Environmental Design (CPTED) -- Direct City Administrator to prioritize implementation of recommendations from CPTED analysis, particularly in flatlands neighborhoods, business corridors and beats with high rates of serious and violent crimes, and provide an informational report to Council by December 2021 on these efforts.
 This is in alignment with Recommendations #78 and #79 from the Reimagining Public Safety Task Force.
 This includes improved lighting, traffic calming and other environmental design.
 Where these measures would help deter crime and promote community safety, they should be expedited.
-Examples of CPTED and traffic calming measures to analyze include, but are not limited to: (D7) intersection of 101st Ave and International Blvd and (D2) E 15th St between 15th Ave and 23rd Ave where human trafficking occurs.

-16. CERT/Emergency Preparedness -- Direct City Administration to conduct extensive outreach and recruitment to residents in underrepresented communities and areas that are at high wildfire risk for Oakland's Community Emergency Response Team (CERT) training program.

-17. Vegetation Management/Wildfire Prevention -- Direct City Administration to work with City Council on preparing a Wildfire Assessment ballot measure for voter consideration to help ensure that the City of Oakland can be best prepared to reduce the risk of wildfires in our city.

-18. Youth and Families -- Direct City Administration to conduct an analysis and provide feasible options and timeline for the creation of a department dedicated to youth and families in a proposal for Council consideration by April 2023 that moves youth-focused funding primarily from the Police Department and Human Services Department, that aligns the Police Department, Youth Advisory Commission, Oakland Fund for Children and Youth, and Community Youth Leadership Council, to enable effective resourcing for centering youth leadership, empowerment, and opportunities at scale.
+Examples of CPTED and traffic calming measures to analyze include but are not limited to: (D7) intersection of 101st Ave and International Blvd and (D2) E 15th St between 15th Ave and 23rd Ave where human trafficking occurs. - 16.
+CERT/Emergency Preparedness -- Direct City Administrator to conduct extensive outreach and recruitment to residents in underrepresented communities and areas that are at high wildfire risk for Oakland's Community Emergency Response Team (CERT) training program. - 17.
+Vegetation Management/Wildfire Prevention -- Direct City Administrator to work with City Council on preparing a Wildfire Assessment ballot measure for voter consideration to help ensure that the City of Oakland can be best prepared to reduce the risk of wildfires in our city. - 18.
+Youth and Families -- Direct City Administrator to conduct an analysis and provide feasible options and timeline for the creation of a department dedicated to youth and families in a proposal for Council consideration by April 2023 that moves youth-focused funding primarily from the Police Department and Human Services Department, that aligns the Police Department, Youth Advisory Commission, Oakland Fund for Children and Youth, and Community Youth Leadership Council, to enable effective resourcing for centering youth leadership, empowerment, and opportunities at scale.